 - When attention and praise are not available, patients feel empty, bored, depressed, or restless

 - Vulnerability to life transitions

 - Difficulty maintaining reality-based personal and professional goals over time

-- Compromises required by school, jobs, and relationships may feel unbearable
+- Compromises required by schools, jobs, and relationships may feel unbearable

 - Young adults may have a “failure to launch”

-- Narcissistic personality disorder is also a significant risk factor for suicide and suicidal attempts.
+- Narcissistic personality disorder is a significant risk factor for suicide and suicidal attempts.

 How Is Narcissism Diagnosed?